A-mi-t1601/AirBNB-Clone/Readme.md

 Looking ahead, WanderLust aims to enrich the user experience by implementing the following features:

-- **Real-time Chat Functionality**: Foster community engagement by introducing real-time chat functionality, allowing users to connect, share travel tips, and exchange experiences.
+- **Real-time Chat Functionality**: Faster community engagement by introducing real-time chat functionality, allowing users to connect, share travel tips, and exchange experiences.
 - **Advanced Search Capabilities**: Empower users to discover relevant travel content more efficiently with advanced search capabilities, including filters for destinations, activities, and user-generated content.
 - **Performance Optimization and Scalability**: Continuously optimize performance and scalability to accommodate growing user engagement and ensure a smooth and responsive user experience.